 Review and Revise: Have others read the proposal for clarity and accuracy.

-Tailored Proposal Writing that Wins Trust and Funding
+Writing that Wins Trust and Funding

 Key Principles of Persuasive Grant Writing